 Recognising the need to increase the amount of affordable housing

 Buying your own home has become increasingly expensive.
-The lack of affordable housing is a real problem in Bournemouth, so we've put plans in place to provide more affordable housing options.
+The lack of affordable housing is a real problem in Bournemouth.
+We have put plans in place to provide more affordable housing options.

 Affordable Housing Development Plan Document